NetWorkedData/NetWorkedData_Installation/README.md

 cd <your_project>
 ```

-- add extensions and folders to ignore
+- add extensions and folders to .gitignore

 ```shell
 echo '' >> .gitignore